Alfresco/docs-alfresco/search-services/1.4/install/options.md

     5. Set the `SOLR_PORT` environment variable:

-        (Windows) update the `alfresco-insight-engine/solr.in.cmd` file:
+        (Windows) update the `alfresco-search-services/solr.in.cmd` file:

         ```bash
         set SOLR_PORT=8983
         ```

-        (Linux) update the `alfresco-insight-engine/solr.in.sh` file:
+        (Linux) update the `alfresco-search-services/solr.in.sh` file:

         ```bash
         SOLR_PORT=8983
         ```

-6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link insight-engine/1.4/config/index.md %}#search-and-insight-engine-externalized-configuration).
+6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link search-services/1.4/config/index.md %}#search-and-search-services-externalized-configuration).

-    (Windows) update the `alfresco-insight-engine/solr.in.cmd` file:
+    (Windows) update the `alfresco-search-services/solr.in.cmd` file:

     ```bash
     set SOLR_SOLR_HOST=localhost